Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Properties

 \section{Governance Properties}

-\subsubsection{Participation}
+\subsection{Participation}

 First we begin by considering who may participate in the decision making process of DLTs.
 These actors can be classified into the following set of agents: users, service providers, proposers and decision-makers.
+We introduce some terminology for ease of exposition.

 \begin{definition}[User] A user is a participant of the DLT network that interacts with the DLT to receive a service from it. \end{definition}

 \begin{definition}[Service providers] A service provider runs a set of agreed upon instructions (protocol) in their own machine that enables the functioning of the DLT. \end{definition}